roman-milk/roman-milk.github.io/fit-vs-fat.md

  "Fuck!
 Your ass feels amazing!
 I didn't think you could do it!"
 Ben moaned in obvious pleasure.

  "I told you baby," she said, looking at me, her cold eyes glaring into my soul, holding my gaze, forcing me to watch, unable to turn away, "Baby listen, we have a special guest."
-Report_Story #14
+4